Is gold a good investment? Why I’m not investing in gold

 (And that's an hour of my time wasted that could have been used to write another article about clipping coupons or budgeting.)

-If you’re wanting to fight inflation, there are better options.
+If you want to fight inflation, there are better options.
 In his book Stocks for the Long Run, Jeremy Siegel crunched the numbers to find the historical performance of several common investments.
 The results?
-Since 1926:
+Between 1926 and 2012:

-- Stocks have returned an average of about 10% per year, and a real return of about 6.8%.
+- Stocks returned an average of about 9.6% per year, and a real return of about 6.4%.

-So, if you want to use gold as a hedge against inflation, go ahead.
-But real estate might be just as effective — and that bubble has popped already.
 Of course, past returns are no guarantee of future results.
-Perhaps over the next thirty years, gold will average an annual return of 6.8% and stocks an average return of 1%.
+Perhaps Schiff is right.
+Perhaps over the next thirty years, gold will average an annual return of 6.4% and stocks an average return of 2.1%.
 Nobody knows for sure.
+But my bet is on the side of history.

 Before I leave this section, I want to share a quote from Siegel's Stocks for the Long Run: